ampersarnie/ampersarnie/README.md

 I'm Paul Taylor, a self taught engineer from Teesside, UK, who currently works in the WordPress space as a Engineering Manager for [Big Bite](https://github.com/bigbite).

-I don't grace social media much, but you can find me on Twitter as [@ampersarnie](https://twitter.com/ampersarnie).
+I don't grace social media much, but you can find me on Mastodon at [@ampersarnie@mastodon.social](https://mastodon.social/@ampersarnie).